 It's entirely at his own discretion.

-He chose to go to a commercial there because Alex just asked a direct question that implicates Tucker's inside knowledge of how the administration is justifying supporting Ukraine, and Tucker doesn't want to answer uh that question.
+He chose to go to a commercial there because Alex just asked a direct question that implicates Tucker's inside knowledge of how the administration is justifying supporting Ukraine.

-He doesn't want the he doesn't want the connective tissue of whatever he says next and that question.
+He doesn't want the connective tissue of whatever he says next and that question.

-Yeah, it was it felt a little bit like we were in a car following another car, and then that car crossed over some train tracks, and then the train crossed over, and it's like we're just stuck there waiting to see what happens.
+Yeah, it felt a little bit like we were in a car following another car and then that car crossed over some train tracks and then the train crossed over and it's like we're just stuck there waiting to see what happens.

-I don't know where we're gonna find this car again, but we're gonna we're not gonna find it where it's supposed to be.
+I don't know where we're going to find this car again, but we're not going to find it where it's supposed to be.

-Yeah, and I think that if uh Tucker didn't have a long and documented history of editing things that are inconvenient for the message that he wants to put out, I'd be less suspicious of that very suspicious commercial.
+And I think that if Tucker didn't have a long and documented history of editing things that are inconvenient for the message that he wants to put out, I'd be less suspicious of that very suspicious commercial.

-If he really studied 9-11, and at the end of the day, it was an alliance of Israeli neocons and US neocons that bare minimum used an attack to build a larger attack around it for the Project for American Century to take us into the past Americana war in the Middle East, and of course, and that's where we, you know, ten trillion dollars later, whatever it is, I think it's eleven trillion or more, are in this.
+If you really study 9-11, and at the end of the day, it was an alliance of Israeli neocons and U.S. neocons that bare minimum used an attack to build a larger attack around it for the Project for New American Century to take us into the Pax Americana war in the Middle East.

 In order for Tucker to present himself as an authority in this space, he unfortunately will need to confess to some much bigger sins than he's willing to take on at this point.

-I I know that it feels cool for like Alex to be like, oh, Tucker wants to pay attention to me.
+I know that it feels cool for Alex to be like, oh, Tucker wants to pay attention to me.

-Yeah, if that were even remotely true, or even kind of like if you put yourself into the headspace of somebody who, in reality, uh was there while they planned 9 11, uh, did nothing about it, then actively helped create a narrative around 9-11 that caused the further deaths of millions upon millions of people, I would kill myself.
+Yeah, if that were even remotely true, or even kind of like if you put yourself into the headspace of somebody who in reality was there while they planned 9-11, did nothing about it, then actively helped create a narrative around 9-11 that caused the further deaths of millions upon millions of people, I would kill myself.

-Yeah, if if this is even yeah, if even this if this is even like an iota of truth in this, this man is worse than any serial killer you've ever watched a TV show about.
+Yeah, if this is even, yeah, if even this, if this is even like an iota of truth in this, this man is worse than any serial killer you've ever watched a TV show about.

-But you know they call if it neocons are if you talk about neocons, that's anti-Semitic.
+But, you know, they call it neocons or you talk about neocons that's anti-Semitic.

-Stalin had him on and down and killed by an assassin with an Isaac, and then all of his chop people came to the US, became the neocons, and said, We're gonna take over the Republican Party and we're gonna go to war with Russia to get back control of what's ours, because Trotsky was supposed to replace Lenin when he died, but instead he got kicked out.
+And then all of his top people came to the U.S., became the neocons, and said, we're going to take over the Republican Party and we're going to go to war with Russia to get back control of what's ours because Trotsky was supposed to replace Lenin when he died, but instead he got kicked out.

-And so it is a fact, historical fact, even the Wall Street Journal twenty years ago wrote about it, uh, that when you look at the weekly standard and you look at the neocons, uh, they are they are literal uh Trotskyite communist from a Russian derivation that set up a neoconism, and then you had Cheney and Rumsfeld and and others that weren't Jewish, but were uh large parts of the neocons system.
+And so it is a fact, historical fact, even the Wall Street Journal 20 years ago wrote about it that when you look at the Weekly Standard and you look at the neocons, they are literal Trotskyite communist Russian derivation that set up a neoconism.

-And so that's why Netanyahu plugged into that so nicely, because he came out of the neocons uh in the 1970s and eighties.
+And so that's why Netanyahu plugged into that so nicely because he came out of the neocons in the 1970s and 80s.

 So it's not always anti-Semitic to call someone a neocon, but it is used as a code in some circles.